Today I’m joining my good Friend Cindy at County Road 407 for her monthly Pinterest Challenge.

 I like to cut and dry both to use all year long.

-This vintage dough bowl holds a large selection from this season.
+This vintage dough bowl holds a large selection of dried hydrangeas from this season.

-The dried hydrangeas will hold their color if kept away from the sun.
+The dried hydrangeas will hold their color for several seasons if kept away from direct sunlight.

 Another great stem to cut and use all year long is pussy willow branches.

-Here, a large basket full fills a corner of my office area.
+Here, a large basket fills a corner of my office area.

-A basket of last years dried hydrangeas have faded to brown after a year in the greenhouse.
+Although still lovely, a basket of dried hydrangeas has faded to brown after exposure to the greenhouse’s sunlight.

 Bare Branches